joaoalipiocorrea/joaoalipiocorrea.github.io/_pages/about.md

   - /about.html
 ---

-**See the extended slide deck for my PolMeth XLII poster [here](/files/polmeth25.pdf)**.
+**See the extended slide deck for my Data Science Frontiers: Society and Politics poster [here](/files/polmeth25.pdf)**.

-I am Joao Alipio-Correa, a second-year PhD student in Political Science and an MA student in Statistics at the University of Pittsburgh.
+I am Joao Alipio-Correa, a third-year PhD student in Political Science and an MS student in Statistics at the University of Pittsburgh.
 My research centers on causal inference, with a focus on settings where standard assumptions, such as no interference between units, are unlikely to hold.
 I develop methods that account for spatial and temporal dependence, particularly in designs like synthetic control and difference-in-differences.

 Beyond methodology, my applied work explores how regimes respond to stress.
 I study the political consequences of instability, with an emphasis on how sharp, acute events reshape political systems.